 The city seems freshly cleansed in December after six months of monsoonal deluges and humidity give way to drier and cooler air.
 Locals begin taking out their socks and woolen shawls when the temperature at night drops below 70 degrees Fahrenheit (below low 20s Celsius).
 If nothing else, it can provide a good laugh for visitors.

-Kolkata lies on an arm of the Ganges River called the Hooghly, and it's worth visiting just to take in the cadences of daily life on its banks.
+Kolkata lies on an arm of the Ganges River called the Hooghly, and it’s worth visiting just to take in the cadences of daily life on its banks.
 For centuries, residents have used its waters for worship, transportation, bathing, laundry and cremations.
-Or cross over to the other side for a visit to the 19th-century Dakhineshwar temple complex.
+Or cross over to the other side for a visit to the 19th-century Dakhineshwar Kali Temple complex.
+(Dakshineswar, Kolkata, West Bengal 700076, India)

 After a trip to the river, stroll down the strand.
 Eat street food such as pao bhaji (a flavorful vegetable and bread combo) and pani puris (fried pastry balls with fillings) famous along the Maidan, a vast green space considered the city’s Central Park.